EAddario/askhal/README.md

 **\*** Multiple context sources are possible by providing a comma separated list e.g. `--context 'file1.txt, file2.txt, file3.txt'`

-The files should be of the same type.
+The files must be of the same type.

 **\*\*** If the context exceeds the maximum supported by the chosen model, `askahl` will terminate with an error message along the lines of `This endpoint's maximum context length is X tokens.
 However, you requested about Y tokens (Y of text input).
 Please reduce the length of either one, or use the "middle-out" transform to compress your prompt automatically.`